 Because physical intimacy in a relationship boosts dopamine, it makes you feel happier.
 Orgasm aside, one Swedish study suggests that it is actually the affection that comes before and after sex that offers a boost in morale.

 Being physically intimate means not only having intercourse with one another but also sharing personal moments of closeness.
 These can range from a sweet caress, a lingering kiss on the lips, or suggestive proximity.
 This behavior promotes chemistry and sexual anticipation.
 This expectationbrings excitement to the relationship and makes couples feel more connected.

 8. Health benefits

 There are many health benefits that come from being physically intimate with your partner.
 For example, having sex regularly can lower a man’s risk of developing prostate cancer.

 Being physically intimate without sex also has its benefits.
-Many studies reveal that couples sleep better and feel closer to one another when they cuddle their way to sleep.
-Oxytocin released by physical touching and sex can also relieve pain and headaches, help you decompress, and reduce a man’s risk of dying of a heart attack by half!
+Couples sleep better and feel closer to one another when they cuddle their way to sleep.
+Oxytocin released by physical touching and sex can also relieve pain and headaches, help you decompress, and reduce many forms of physical illness.

 9. Makes you look and feel younger